MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/configuration-data-projects.md

 The standard view has not been updated from prior releases.

 **Change to the new UI for a single user**
 The system default view settings can also be changed to save settings for each user per each legal entity.
-If you use that setting, you must switch to the Enhanced view menu button on each page for configurations.
+To switch for a single user, the user must click the **Enhanced view** button on each Data management workspace page.

 **Change to the new UI for all users in all legal entities**
-1. On the Data management workspace, click the Framework parameters tile.
+1. On the Data management workspace, click the **Framework parameters** tile.
-2. Change the view default from standard to enhanced for all users and legal entities.
+2. Change the **View default** setting from **Standard** to **Enhanced** for all users and legal entities.

 ### Set file extensions for default data sources